Take-Two Interactive Software (NASDAQ:TTWO) Updates FY 2023 Earnings Guidance

 Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of -$2.75–$2.50 for the period.
 The company issued revenue guidance of $5.73 billion-$5.83 billion, compared to the consensus revenue estimate of $6.32 billion.
 Take-Two Interactive Software also updated its Q2 2023 guidance to -$0.96–$0.86 EPS.

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last issued its quarterly earnings results on Monday, August 8th.
-The company reported ($0.76) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.84 by ($1.60).
-The company had revenue of $1,000.00 million for the quarter, compared to analyst estimates of $1.11 billion.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last posted its quarterly earnings results on Monday, August 8th.
+The company reported ($0.76) earnings per share for the quarter, missing analysts’ consensus estimates of $0.84 by ($1.60).
+The firm had revenue of $1,000.00 million for the quarter, compared to analyst estimates of $1.11 billion.
 Take-Two Interactive Software had a return on equity of 8.21% and a net margin of 4.26%.
-The firm’s quarterly revenue was up 40.6% on a year-over-year basis.
-During the same quarter last year, the company earned $0.70 EPS.
-On average, equities research analysts predict that Take-Two Interactive Software will post 3.22 earnings per share for the current year.
+The firm’s quarterly revenue was up 40.6% compared to the same quarter last year.
+During the same period last year, the company posted $0.70 earnings per share.
+As a group, research analysts expect that Take-Two Interactive Software will post 3.27 earnings per share for the current year.

 Analyst Upgrades and Downgrades

-In other Take-Two Interactive Software news, insider Daniel P. Emerson sold 3,381 shares of the firm’s stock in a transaction on Wednesday, June 15th.
-The stock was sold at an average price of $124.23, for a total transaction of $420,021.63.
-Following the completion of the sale, the insider now owns 92,191 shares of the company’s stock, valued at approximately $11,452,887.93.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other Take-Two Interactive Software news, insider Daniel P. Emerson sold 3,381 shares of the firm’s stock in a transaction on Wednesday, June 15th.
-The stock was sold at an average price of $124.23, for a total transaction of $420,021.63.
-Following the completion of the sale, the insider now owns 92,191 shares of the company’s stock, valued at approximately $11,452,887.93.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Daniel P. Emerson sold 3,125 shares of the firm’s stock in a transaction on Monday, June 6th.
-The shares were sold at an average price of $127.78, for a total value of $399,312.50.
-Following the sale, the insider now directly owns 95,572 shares of the company’s stock, valued at approximately $12,212,190.16.
-The disclosure for this sale can be found here.
-1.13% of the stock is currently owned by insiders.
+In other news, insider Daniel P. Emerson sold 3,381 shares of the company’s stock in a transaction on Wednesday, June 15th.
+The stock was sold at an average price of $124.23, for a total value of $420,021.63.
+Following the completion of the sale, the insider now directly owns 92,191 shares in the company, valued at approximately $11,452,887.93.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 1.13% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in TTWO.
-Advisory Services Network LLC bought a new position in Take-Two Interactive Software during the 1st quarter worth $167,000.
-Raymond James Trust N.A. bought a new position in shares of Take-Two Interactive Software in the first quarter worth $206,000.
-Centiva Capital LP increased its position in shares of Take-Two Interactive Software by 46.5% in the second quarter.
-Centiva Capital LP now owns 2,281 shares of the company’s stock worth $280,000 after purchasing an additional 724 shares during the period.
-Nelson Van Denburg & Campbell Wealth Management Group LLC bought a new position in shares of Take-Two Interactive Software in the first quarter worth $290,000.
-Finally, West Family Investments Inc. increased its position in shares of Take-Two Interactive Software by 22.9% in the first quarter.
-West Family Investments Inc. now owns 2,117 shares of the company’s stock worth $325,000 after purchasing an additional 394 shares during the period.
-Institutional investors own 95.43% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in TTWO.
+Advisory Services Network LLC bought a new position in shares of Take-Two Interactive Software during the first quarter valued at approximately $167,000.
+Raymond James Trust N.A. bought a new position in shares of Take-Two Interactive Software during the first quarter valued at approximately $206,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC bought a new position in shares of Take-Two Interactive Software during the first quarter valued at approximately $290,000.
+West Family Investments Inc. boosted its stake in shares of Take-Two Interactive Software by 22.9% during the first quarter.
+West Family Investments Inc. now owns 2,117 shares of the company’s stock valued at $325,000 after purchasing an additional 394 shares in the last quarter.
+Finally, Centiva Capital LP boosted its stake in shares of Take-Two Interactive Software by 46.5% during the second quarter.
+Centiva Capital LP now owns 2,281 shares of the company’s stock valued at $280,000 after purchasing an additional 724 shares in the last quarter.
+95.43% of the stock is owned by hedge funds and other institutional investors.

 Take-Two Interactive Software Company Profile